-Welcome to Concordia University Chicago and thank you for your interest in applying to one of our master's programs.
+Welcome to Concordia University Chicago!
+Thank you for your interest in our master's programs!

 Admission requirements for the MBA programs are distinct from those for the master's programs.
 View MBA admission requirements.